Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Background

 Arguably, the key technology underpinning the Semantic Web is ontologies, which have been widely used for reasoning and representation in sensor-based systems \cite{ye_situation_2011}.
 Their ability to represent knowledge formally and unambiguously not only enhances interoperability but is also useful in capturing the domain knowledge necessary for situation analysis and subsequent decision support.
 Several ontologies have been developed to support the description of sensors and their observations, which is critical in any sensor-based system.
 Two particularly prominent sensor ontologies are the semantic sensor network (SSN) ontology \cite{compton_ssn_2012} and the Smart Appliances REFerence (SAREF)\footnote{\url{https://saref.etsi.org}} ontology \cite{garcia_etsi_2023}.
 Both are standardised ontologies developed by the World Wide Web Consortium (W3C) and the European Telecommunication Standardization Institute (ETSI) respectively, with the aim of enabling semantic interoperability.
 However, while SSN was developed for sensors and sensor-based systems in general, SAREF focuses on smart appliances and IoT devices.
 The latest version of SSN is based on the Sensor, Observation, Sample, and Actuator (SOSA) ontology \cite{janowicz_sosa_2019}, which provides it with a lightweight, user-friendly, and extendable core.
 SAREF has mappings to SSN, from which it borrows modelling patterns for several classes \cite{garcia_etsi_2023,moreira_saref4health_2020}.

 As domain-agnostic ontologies, both SSN and SAREF require augmentation to meet application-specific requirements \cite{poveda-villalon_ontological_2020}.
-SAREF provides a suite of ontologies that extend the core ontology for different domains, including two that are relevant for personal health monitoring: SAREF4EHAW\footnote{\url{https://saref.etsi.org/saref4ehaw/}} for eHealth and ageing well and SAREF4WEAR\footnote{\url{https://saref.etsi.org/saref4wear/}} for wearable devices.
+SAREF provides a suite of ontologies that extend the core ontology for different domains, including two that are relevant for personal health monitoring: SAREF4EHAW\footnote{\url{https://saref.etsi.org/saref4ehaw}} for eHealth and ageing well and SAREF4WEAR\footnote{\url{https://saref.etsi.org/saref4wear}} for wearable devices.
 SAREF4EHAW provides support for modelling concepts such as health system actors (including patients and caregivers) and health devices (including wearables), with the wearable concept linked to the SAREF4WEAR ontology.
 An additional extension, SAREF4Health, was developed to address the limitations of SSN and SAREF in representing real-time ECG time series data exchanged between mobile devices and cloud gateways \cite{moreira_saref4health_2020}.
-In contrast to SSN, SAREF is targeted at industry developers rather than ontology experts \cite{moreira_saref4health_2020}, making it practical for real-world applications.
+In contrast to SSN, SAREF is targeted at industry developers rather than ontology experts \cite{moreira_saref4health_2020}, making it more readily adoptable by those without extensive ontology development experience.
 Furthermore, its extensions for the health domain provide a solid foundation for building semantic personal health monitoring systems.
 Additional representational support can be obtained by integrating resources such as standardized clinical terminologies and medical knowledge bases.